rlipscombe/rlipscombe.github.io/index.md

 ## Professional Summary

-Over 25 years' commercial development experience.
+Almost 30 years' commercial development experience.

 Several senior developer roles, including development lead and most recently technical software architect.
 I've spent some time as an Engineering Manager.

 Experienced with Agile processes, including XP and Scrum.

-I've been using Erlang and Elixir for the last 8 years, successfully building and operating Electric Imp's cloud components at scale, and with excellent reliability.
+I've been using Erlang and Elixir for the last 10 years, successfully building and operating Electric Imp's cloud components at scale, and with excellent reliability.
+At the moment, I'm applying those same skills at Superbet.

 I'm also an experienced Windows developer, with C++ and the Win32 API, and with C# and the .NET framework.
 I also have a lot of experience with SQL Server.